SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - [~] Local warped prediction.
 - [~] Non-translational global prediction.
 - [~] Inter deblocking decisions and reference/mode deltas.

+Verified equal-average compound checkpoint evidence on 2026-08-31:

+- [x] Refreshed the clean official libaom `main` checkout and audited the observed revision `441c439b9916474cac15d2822af47a9ad70674a8`.
+Reference selection and compound mode syntax match `read_comp_reference_type` and `read_ref_frames` in `av1/decoder/decodemv.c`; contexts match `av1/common/pred_common.c`; paired reference-MV construction and eight-entry extension match `process_compound_ref_mv_candidate` and `setup_ref_mv_list` in `av1/common/mvref_common.c`.
+- [x] Audited equal-average reconstruction against `av1/common/convolve.c` and `av1/common/convolve.h`.
+Corrected the unscaled 10/12-bit translational path so both references retain libaom's no-round compound intermediates until the sole final average and clipping step, including the larger first-round shift required for 12-bit horizontal intermediates.
+- [x] Added descending Vector512, Vector256, Vector128, and scalar high-bit-depth traversal to the
+  existing semantic compound-prediction operator families.
+No per-block, per-row, or per-scanline allocation or copy was added.
+- [x] Added FeatureTestRunner coverage for 10/12-bit copy, horizontal, vertical, and separable subpixel prediction at widths 9, 17, 33, and 65, with an independent no-round bilinear oracle, row-padding sentinels, and explicit scalar comparison.
+- [x] Added a complete `Av1BlockDecoder.DecodeBlock` 10/12-bit half-sample regression whose expected result comes from the scalar no-round pipeline.
+The selected vector differs by one sample from the obsolete round-each-reference behavior, so the test proves the production branch selection.
+- [x] Refreshed the official libaom `main` remote immediately before verification and decoded the fixture's 5,465-byte AV1 `mdat` payload with current `aomdec`, one thread and row threading disabled.
+All 19 frames decoded; the final 19,200 YUV444 samples have SHA-256 `E79D2F49C260B1AC9B1B9BBBB2D611126AFD3B241DA389EB9E7BD4EA0ED42080` and match the retained native reference with zero differing samples.
+- [x] The real 19-frame production sequence requires decoded equal-average compound blocks, compares the final native Y, U, and V planes exactly, compares final RGBA presentation through ImageSharp's established reference-output API, and repeats the complete decode with a 1,024-byte constrained tracked allocator and exactly-once return checks.
+- [x] The focused Release checkpoint set passes 31/31 on net10.0 and 31/31 on net11.0, with zero failures or skips.
+Scoped analyzer and whitespace verification pass for every changed C# file, Roslynk reports zero compiler errors and no diagnostics in the changed files, and `git diff --check` passes. `.gitattributes` is unchanged.

 For every item: